-9 See Certification of Stipulation, at p.8, Case No. 15-00327-UT.
-10 Direct Testimony of Mark E. Garrett at, e.g., p.
-21.
+12 See Certification of Stipulation, at p.8, Case No. 15-00327-UT.

-1 for one or more parent entities to also carry debt.
-The Commission regulates the operating 2 utility and its investments.
-3 4 Q. PLEASE DESCRIBE YOUR COMPARISON OF UPSTREAM LEVERAGE IN 5 THE EXISTING STRUCTURE VERSUS IN THE PROPOSED STRUCTURE?
-6 A. Under the status quo, NMGC operates in an affiliate structure where the incurrence of 7 intermediate level debt appears to have been a longstanding practice.
-For instance, as stated 8 above, Emera financed the prior acquisition of NMGC with combined \$6.5 billion of debt 9 and equity, including \$2 billion of convertible debentures, \$1 billion of preferred equity, 10 and \$3.5 billion of long-term debt.
-Emera additionally assumed \$3.9 billion of TECO's 11 debt obligations in that transaction for a total enterprise value of \$10.4 billion.
-Assuming 12 the new debt was ascribed to NMGC in the same manner that Mr. Garrett has calculated a 13 supposed "actual equity level" of "36%" in this Transaction (which, as noted above, would 14 be improper), the implied equity ratio in the Emera transaction would be less than 29%, or 15 about 7% lower than the resulting equity ratio that this Transaction would deliver.
-16 17 Moreover, based on documents reviewed in preparation for this testimony, during Emera's 18 ensuing ownership of TECO, NMGC has routinely held debt at no fewer than three levels 19 within its structure: Indeed, its most recent reporting year, the publicly available audited 20 financials of Emera reveal that each of Emera Inc., NMGI, and NMGC held long-term 21 debt.
-While Mr. Garrett expresses concern at the two layers of debt resulting from this 22 transaction, he appears curiously inconsistent in his concerns as to the status quo, where he
+1 Second, I note that there is leverage in the existing structure, and there is no allegation that 2 the Commission has been unable to regulate NMGC and its rates.
+It is broadly common 3 for utility operating companies to carry their own debt, and for one or more parent entities 4 to also carry debt.
+The Commission regulates the operating utility and its investments.
+5 6 Q. PLEASE DESCRIBE YOUR COMPARISON OF UPSTREAM LEVERAGE IN 7 THE EXISTING STRUCTURE VERSUS IN THE PROPOSED STRUCTURE?
+8 А. Under the existing status quo, NMGC operates in an affiliate structure where the incurrence 9 of intermediate level debt appears to have been a longstanding practice.
+For instance, as 10 stated above, Emera financed the prior acquisition of NMGC with combined \$6.5 billion 11 of debt and equity, including \$2 billion of convertible debentures, \$1 billion of preferred 12 equity, and \$3.5 billion of long-term debt.
+Emera additionally assumed \$3.9 billion of 13 TECO's debt obligations in that transaction for a total enterprise value of \$10.4 billion.
+14 15 Moreover, based on documents reviewed in preparation for this testimony, during Emera's 16 ensuing ownership of TECO, NMGC has routinely held debt at no fewer than three levels 17 within its structure.
+Indeed, its most recent reporting year, the publicly available audited 18 financials of Emera reveal that each of Emera Inc., NMGI, and NMGC each held long- 19 term debt.
+Thus, to the extent that one harbors concerns about debt loads across the post- 20 acquisition affiliate structure, the proposed transaction appears fully consistent with the 21 status quo (if not a discernible improvement).